 Seed paper is literally paper with seeds in it.
 When this paper is placed on top of soil and watered, it will germinate and begin sprouting seedlings.
 Eventually the paper will decompose and leave the seedlings to grow.

-Seed paper is simple to make and can be used as invitations, birthday cards, valentines, or other crafts with a gardening or flower theme.
+Seed paper is used for invitations, stationary, decorative wraps for handmade items like soap as well as birthday cards, valentines, or other crafts with a flower, green or eco friendly theme.

 Gather recyclable paper to make your seed paper, Egg cartons are easy and accessible.
 They have very minimal ink and are great for the garden bed.
 Tear about 5 egg cartons into tiny bits.
 The smaller the bits the better.

 STEP TWO: PLACE RECYCLED PAPER IN LARGE POT